ahmednouman/PCB-Power-60W-Single-Port-USB-C-Powerbank/README.md

-## single-port-usb-c-powerbank-2s
+## PCB-Power-60W-Single-Port-USB-C-Powerbank-5S2P

-This is a 4-layer board designed to be a single USB-C Port powerbank-like board, capable of having 2s battery packs, and supplying up to 65w and also report battery level over an FTDI (Serial communication). it also features a Power Delivery (PD chip) & and Charger chip for USB-C PD power negotiation
+This is a 6-layer board designed to be a single USB-C Port powerbank-like board, capable of having 5s lithium-ion battery packs, and supplying up to 60w and also report battery level over an FTDI (Serial communication). it also features a Power Delivery (PD chip) & and Charger chip for USB-C PD power negotiation
+Utilising:
+TPS257550 PD Controller from Texas Instruments
+BQ25731 Charge Controller from Texas Instruments STM32F030F4 MCU from ST

+The System is running on FreeRTOS Kernel
+Ut
 <p align='center'>
 <img src='https://user-images.githubusercontent.com/16338014/216881986-10af49a8-99d7-4047-870e-c918bf6c204b.png' width='700'>